 The eternal or endless knot is another of the eight auspicious symbols associated with the teachings of the Buddha.
 A detailed pattern of interconnected loops, the eternal knot is a stunning design that catches the eye.
 The knot is symbol of divine significance, it represents the connection between compassion and wisdom and the eternal continuity of mind.
 The knot has no beginning or end and as such is a visual symbol of the endless cycle of suffering, birth, death and rebirth, the karmic cycle of humanity.
 It’s the link between divine consciousness and one’s spiritual path, the wisdom of the Buddha.

 A vajra is a weapon used as a ritual object.
 In Sanskrit the word Vajra means diamond or thunderbolt and therefore holds the properties of each (indestructibility and huge force).
 In Vajrayana Buddhism the weapon has become a symbol of peace.
 According to Hindu mythology the Vajra belonged to Indra, the deity of thunder.
 It’s said that Buddha removed the weapon from Indra and closed its prongs, effectively making it a peaceful object.
-The vajra also symbolises compassion above all things and in all situations.
+The vajra also symbolizes compassion above all things and in all situations.
 It’s often printed on meditation cushions as it’s associated with stillness and the ability to reach stability through meditation.
-Wearing jewellery with the vajra symbol on can assist you as a visual link to practice compassion and to connect with your inner stillness.
+Wearing jewelry with the vajra symbol can assist you as a visual link to practice compassion and to connect with your inner stillness.

-Now that you have some background on the purpose and significance of these Buddhist symbols, you can choose your jewellery with confidence, knowing that by wearing any of these powerful and profound symbols, you will be forging a connection with their deeper meaning.
+Now that you have some background on the purpose and significance of these Buddhist symbols, you can choose your jewelry with confidence, knowing that by wearing any of these powerful and profound symbols, you will be forging a connection with their deeper meaning.